 Byzantine mounted class units have horse symbols on them.
 All other Byzantine foot units are normal units.

 Muslim units have no class and are thus all the same.

-1.3.4 Combat Factors (CFs) All ground military units have two numbers at the bottom of the counter.
+1.3.4.
+Combat Factors (CFs) All ground military units have two numbers at the bottom of the counter.
 The number on the left is the CF used in clear and desert terrain.
 The number on the right is the CF used for battle in rough, mountain, and marsh terrain, and when fighting on ships at sea.

-1.3.5 Reverse Side On the back side of the military counters is a shield or Anchor.
-When military units are in garrison mode or port, they are flipped over to show this.
+1.3.5 Reverse Side On the back side of the military counters is a Shield or Anchor icon.
+When land units are in Garrison Mode, or naval units are in a port, they are flipped over to show this.